attentionagent/attentionagent.github.io/README.md

 ### Citation

-This work will appear at <a href="https://gecco-2020.sigevo.org/index.html/HomePage" target="_blank">GECCO 2020</a> as a full paper.
+This work was presented at <a href="https://gecco-2020.sigevo.org/index.html/HomePage" target="_blank">GECCO 2020</a> as a full paper.

 For attribution in academic contexts, please cite this work as